How to Make Your Will

 Do it yourself or hire an attorney?

 - Do it yourself.
-You'll find legal software online at sites such as Nolo Press or Legal Zoom.*
+You can find legal software online at sites such as Nolo Press or Legal Zoom.*

 - Use an attorney.
 Using an attorney may cost more, but you may be able to find one that charges a flat fee for preparing a will (sometimes as little as $100).
-Find out what information you'll need when you meet with your attorney and come prepared.
+With an attorney, you won’t need to figure out how to make a will on your own, but you will need to bring the documentation they specify when you meet with them.
+Come prepared.

 Decide on an executor and guardian.